Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Application to Quantum Geometric Langlands

-\begin{proof}[Proof of Theorem \ref{geom_quant_line_bundles_thm}] We begin with the case $\lambda = \mu = 1$, which follows from Assumption \ref{expectation}.
-Indeed, if $\flat_G(C)$ is identified with the twisted cotangent bundle to $\bun_G(C)$ by the determinant line bundle as a 0-shifted symplectic stack, then in particular it admits a prequantization by the determinant line bundle.
+\begin{proof}[Proof of Theorem \ref{geom_quant_line_bundles_thm}] We begin with the case $\mu = 1$, which follows from Assumption \ref{expectation}.
+Indeed, if $\flat_G^\lambda (C)$ is identified with the twisted cotangent bundle to $\bun_G(C)$ by $L_{\mr{det}}^\lambda$ as a 0-shifted symplectic stack, then in particular it admits a prequantization by $L_{\mr{det}}^\lambda$.